 The Corsair HS75 XB are decently stable.
 They should stay on your ears during casual listening sessions.
 However, they aren't intended to be worn during workouts, and they may fall off your head during higher-intensity workouts.

-Update 12/15/2020: A user has reported a low buzzing noise coming from their unit's left speaker when no audio is playing.
-We connected our test unit to the computer using the Xbox One dongle and played no audio for one minute.
-We noticed that there's a low buzzing sound coming from the left driver.
-Using the game/chat mixer or unplugging the microphone doesn't affect this sound, which can still be heard.
-However, the buzzing stops when the charging cable is plugged in.
-We don't currently know what's causing this sound.
+Some users have experienced a low buzzing noise from their unit's left driver.
+We connected our unit to the computer using the Xbox One dongle and didn't play audio for a minute.
+We noticed there was a low buzzing sound coming from the left driver.
+Using the game/chat mixer or unplugging the microphone doesn't affect this sound, which you still hear.
+However, the buzzing stops when you plug in the charging cable.
+Unfortunately, we don't know what's causing this issue.

 The Corsair HS75 XB have acceptable frequency response consistency.
 Bass and treble delivery can vary depending on their fit, seal, and positioning on your head.
 This can be more apparent if you have thick hair or wear glasses, as this can affect their seal.